lagodiuk/lagodiuk.github.io/_posts/2016-04-30-prime_numbers_regular_grammar.md

 ---
 layout: post
-title:  "Is it possible to describe all prime numbers using a regular grammar?"
+title:  "Is it possible to express all prime numbers using a regular grammar?"
 date:   2016-04-30 21:15:00
 categories: computer_science
 tags: